ksctl/ksctl/README.md

 A Kubernetes Distribution that can create clusters as well as High-Available clusters in local as well as on cloud platforms

+# Prerequisites

+- Docker installed (if using docker container to run the CLI and for Local clusters)

 # Supported Platforms

 Platform | Status